 Many doctors and nurses recommend removing pull-ups.
 All this does is make more work for the parent without actually curing the problem.
 It is worth trying your child without pull-ups for two weeks every six months to check they are not part of the problem.
 Use a waterproof mattress overlay instead.
 We have found pull-ups can be used while you follow the steps on the DVD.
 If you want to continue with the pull-ups while using an alarm you can do this with the body worn alarms and the wireless alarms.
 Use one pair of underpants and put pull-ups over the top.
-The sensor goes in-between.
+The sensor goes in-between the underpants and pull-ups.
 The pull-ups allow the sensor to get wet and so the alarm sounds but the sheets stay dry making your workload less, which will help you continue with the program.
 You cannot use pull-ups with the Pad and Bell alarms.
 Once your child has improved and is wetting about once a week take the pull-ups off and start using one of the waterproof mattress pad overlays.

 There are two ways to try medication.

 - Trial to cure the problem